+\$ avcli vm-snapshot-export --volumes boot-ex1 --path exports/ex1 ex1 vm-snapshot-info snapshot One or more snapshots of the VM.
+Specify a snapshot either by name or ID. snapsnot One or more snapsnots of the VIVI.
+Specify a snapsnot either by name of ID.

 '''

-$ avcli vm-snapshot-export --volumes boot-ex1 --path

-exports/ex1 ex1
+avcli vm-snapshot-info [snapshot...]

 '''

-vm-snapshot-info

-avcli vm-snapshot-info [snapshot...]

-The vm-snapshot-info command displays information about all snapshots, or optionally, only about those specified.
+The $\mbox{vm-snapshot-info}$ command displays information about all snapshots, or optionally, only about those specified.